 - Examine the regional, economic, social and environmental implications of adopting sustainable agriculture practices and systems.

 |This e-publication has been prepared by CTAHR research scientists and extension staff to deliver science-based information about sustainable and organic production systems to serve Hawaii's farming community.

 - To continue receiving this newsletter, please confirm your interest by updating your profile/email address (see link below).

 - If this publication has been valuable, please forward it to others.

 - Send in your suggestions for what you want to read about in our articles.

 Sustainable and Organic Agriculture Program

-If there is one thing I've learned over the past few years of organic farming is that mulch is your best friend.
+If there was one thing I learned over the past few years of organic farming is that mulch is your best friend.
 A good mulch source is a must to help suppress weeds and add organic matter to your foodscape.